bloomberg/chromium.bb/src/docs/profiling.md

     $ src/out/Release/bin/chrome_public_apk help profile

+## Profiling on ChromeOS

+Follow the [simple chrome instructions](../simple_chrome_workflow.md), to build and deploy chrome to your chromeos device.
+These instructions will set up a build directory for you, so be sure to `gn args out_${SDK_BOARD}/Release` to edit them and add the gn args listed above.

+The easiest way to get a profile is to ssh to your device, which here will be referred to as `chromeos-box`, but replace that with whatever ip or hostname your device is.  ssh to your device, create a folder in `/tmp` (which usually has more space than `/`) and record performance for the entire device.
+When you're done, use scp to copy the perf.data back to your desk and use pprof as per normal on that perf.data file.

+Here's an example:

+    $ ssh root@chromeos-box
+    localhost ~ # export CPUPROFILE_FREQUENCY=3000
+    localhost ~ # mkdir -p /tmp/perf
+    localhost ~ # cd /tmp/perf
+    localhost /tmp/perf # perf record -g -a -e cycles ^C
+    [ perf record: Woken up 402 times to write data ] [ perf record: Captured and wrote 100.797 MB perf.data (489478 samples) ]
+    localhost /tmp/perf # exit
+    $ scp root@chromeos-box:/tmp/perf/perf.data .
+    $ pprof -web out_${SDK_BOARD}/Release/chrome perf.data

+Note: this will complain about missing chromeos symbols.
+Even pointing PPROF\_BINARY\_PATH at the expanded `debug-board.tgz` file that came along with the chromeos image does not seem to work.
+If you can make this work, please update this doc!

 ## Profiling during a perf benchmark run

 The perf benchmark runner can generate a CPU profile over the course of running a perf test.
 Currently, this is supported only on Linux and Android.
 To get info about the relevant options, run: